Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Models for Shallow Flows

 In this paper, we use the HSWME model in its standard form written in terms of the convective variable vector $\vect{q} = [h,h u_m, h\alpha_1,\dots, h\alpha_N]^{T} \in \mathbb{R}^{N+2}$ as

 with hyperbolic transport matrix $\matr{A}(\vect{q}) \in \mathbb{R}^{(N+2)\times(N+2)}$ given by

 Note that the transport matrix $\matr{A}$ is a function that only depends on macroscopic $h$, $u_m$, plus $\alpha_1$, whereas it does not depend on the higher microscopic moments $\alpha_i$ for $i=2,\ldots,N$.
 This will be the first important ingredient allowing for efficient model reduction via POD-Galerkin in \cref{sec:POD-Galerkin} and DLRA in \cref{sec:DLRA} later.
+While the HSWME model appears simpler than SWME, it still retains the main nonlinearity of the SWME and is able to reproduce the complex nonlinear flow patterns of shallow flows, as demonstrated in numerous recent papers \cite{Garres2021,Huang2022,Pimentel2022,Amrita2022}.

-The source term $\SourceVector (\vect{q}) \in \mathbb{R}^{N+2}$ of \cref{e:HSWME} is given by $\SourceVector (\vect{q}) = [0,\sourceScalar_0,\dots,\sourceScalar_{N}]^{T}$ and reads
+The source term $\SourceVector (\vect{q}) \in \mathbb{R}^{N+2}$ of \cref{e:HSWME} is given by $\SourceVector (\vect{q}) = [0,{\sourceScalar}_0,\dots,{\sourceScalar}_{N}]^{T}$ and reads

 with slip length $\lambda$, viscosity $\nu$, and constants $a_{i,j}$ given by